Is Pasta Fattening?

 A lot is written about pasta being a dieter’s enemy.
 Even some of my own patients and clients are shocked when I give them recipes that include pasta or when I suggest pasta salad as an appropriate side dish.
-The problem with pasta, I hear, is its calorie and carbohydrate content.
+The problem with pasta, I hear, is its calorie and carbohydrate content, and why I get asked “is pasta fattening?” by many clients.

 Of course, if you know me, you know my position on blaming specific foods for rising weight and ill health.
 Individual foods matter little.
 Eating patterns matter immensely.
 No one food can be fattening.
 But your total diet sure can be out of whack.